Bug report #13737

 qgis uses by default the "cumulative count cut" method to compute min/max, change it to "min/max" if you want to do symbology using a scale that uses absolute min/max values.

-#4 Updated by Idan Miara almost 4 years ago
+#4 Updated by Idan Miara over 4 years ago

 - Status changed from Closed to Reopened

 I have a problem that might be connected: